zkemail/docusaurus/docs/zk-email-sdk/create-blueprint.md

 :::note
 Only enable this if you're certain all required data is in the headers, as it will prevent any body content verification.
 :::

+### Email Body Cutoff Value
+This is optional but we encourage you to set it in order to reduce the circuit size and its compilation time.

 ## Field Extraction